input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-data.rst

 .. code:: haskell

-   data Payee = Account Party
+   data Payee = Account AccountId
               | Party Party

 Choices – of integers – are identified by ``ChoiceId`` which combines a